ylansegal/franklin.cr/README.md

 ## Installation

 In order to use, this program must be compiled from source.
-A working `crystal` compiler with version `0.23.1` or above is needed.
+A working `crystal` compiler is needed.
+The version is governed by `.tool-versions` and can be installed with `asdf`.

 To install, clone this git repo: